Distance-coupling as an Approach to Position and Formation Control: Introduction

 \subsection{Paper Contributions}

-In this paper, we present a new method that algebraically cancels the nonlinear term from available distance functions.
-By taking the difference between squared-distance measurements, we show that we can accurately construct a linear approximation of the agent's position in the environment.
-We refer to this method as \textit{distance-coupling}.

-The distance-coupled approach is novel in comparison to the literature as it does not have strict requirements on agent positions similar to those found in barycentric coordinate methods.
-Where preexisting methods primarily depend on the convexity of the anchor environment, our approach makes no such claims and allows the user to select anchor positions which are non-convex.
-However, we discuss degenerate collinearity cases and the minimum number of anchors required (Section \ref{sect:distance-coupled_functions}).
+In this letter, we present a new localization method which we refer to as \textit{distance-coupling}.
+By taking the difference between squared-distance measurements, we show that we can accurately construct a linear approximation of the agent's position in an environment given we know the positions of the reference points.
+Where preexisting methods depend on the convexity of the anchor environment and either bearings, or relative position information, our approach makes no such claims and allows the user to select anchor positions which are non-convex.
+However, we discuss degenerate collinearity cases and the minimum number of anchors required.

-The new approach also enjoys better convergence expectations then the gradient-based alternative.
-For the homing problem, we prove that the linear controller exhibits global exponential convergence in the ideal case and a sufficiently large region of attraction when the anchors are linearly offset from their desired positions.
+For the homing problem, we prove that the linear controller exhibits global exponential convergence in the ideal case and a large region of attraction when the anchors deviate from their expected positions.
 For the formation control problem, we formally characterize the set of all equilibria through the controller's transformation invariance, and confirm large regions of attraction empirically.

-While we demonstrate our results in an $\R^2$ environment for simplicity, the methods discussed in Section \ref{sect:distance-coupled_position_control} are generalized to $\R^n$.
+Finally, we demonstrate our results in an $\R^2$ environment; with methods trivially generalized to any dimension.